 Under the terms of Section 60326.1 of the Water Replenishment District Act, each groundwater producer must submit a report to the District summarizing their monthly production activities (quarterly for smaller producers).
-The information from these reports is the basis by which each producer pays the replenishment assessment.
+The information from these reports is the basis by which each producer pays the WRD replenishment assessment or reports on the groundwater pumped from their individual or community storage accounts.